Ppoloju/ResQNET/README.md

 shared during emergency with **consent-gated visibility tiers** (Private / Family / Responders / Nearby helpers).
 Medical fields are **AES-256-GCM encrypted at rest**.

+### 2. Family Circle
+Users create a family circle with contacts stored with name, relationship, phone, emergency priority.
+During emergency, the system prioritizes these contacts for fastest notification.
+Live *check-in statuses* (SAFE / AT RISK / NEEDS HELP) for linked accounts.

 ### 3. SOS Button
 The central emergency feature with 3-2-1 countdown and cancel.
 When activated:
 - Application immediately enters emergency mode